A Matter of Manners

 A Matter of Manners Dog Training all started with a love of animals and an eagerness to help people.
 I have adored animals since I was young, but my passion was re-energized when I started volunteering at Busan Abandoned Pet Sanctuary in South Korea and began fostering dogs.
 Thankfully during this time, I discovered the joys and benefits of positive reinforcement training and changed the way I viewed my dogs.
 Training became more fun for me and my dogs, they progressed quickly and behaviors became more solid and reliable.
 After a big move back to America, I started working in the behavior department at the Santa Fe Animal Shelter, where I gained thousands of hours of hands-on experience doing behavior modification, basic and advanced training, dog and cat behavior evaluations, doggy playgroups, some puppy class teaching and behavior and training consultations with the public.
 Once ready to branch out, I enrolled in The Academy for Dog Trainers and developed A Matter of Manners to help keep dogs in homes with happy parents.
 Whether or not your dog has exhibited behavior issues, I am here for you!

 I graduated from The Academy for Dog Trainers, an esteemed training school founded by Jean Donaldson, where I received a Certificate in Training and Counseling (CTC).
 I am a Certified Behavior Consultant Canine - Knowledge Assessed (CBCC-KA) through the Certification Council for Professional Dog Trainers, and I have been a Fear Free Certified Professional (fearfreepets.com) since the beginning of the organization.
 I also recently completed the rigorous International Cat Care Course on Advanced Feline Behavior, receiving a certificate in Advanced Feline Behavior for Cat Behavior with Distinction.
-The training industry is not regulated, and anyone can claim to be a dog trainer despite a complete lack of education in animal behavior and modern training.
+The training industry is not regulated, and anyone can claim to be a dog or cat trainer despite a complete lack of education in animal behavior and modern training.
 I value the importance of continuing education and keeping up to date on the latest scientific findings in animal behavior and cognition to ensure I continue to give the best service possible to my clients and their animals.